 All dogs are assigned to live with their deputies when not “on-duty”, and become members of the deputy’s family.
 They make frequent visits to local schools and libraries to demonstrate their skills to children.

 The K-9 Unit is under the supervision of Sgt.
-Cory Hunt, and he can be reached by at email@example.com.
+Cory Hunt, and he can be reached at firstname.lastname@example.org.